Welcome

 Most of our events are also open to the public, as is the information we collect about our villages' history.

-Start time is 2.30 pm and entry is £6 which includes refreshments.
+Start time is 7.00 pm and entry is £6.
 Everyone welcome.
 No need to book tickets in advance – payable by cash or card on the day.

 Any questions contact Moira Richards moira.wordpower@btinternet.com